Alameda Community Learning Center

-Alameda Community Learning Center (ACLC), formerly known as Arthur Andersen Community Learning Center, is a 6th-12th grade public charter school located in Alameda, California, United States.
-It currently shares a campus with Nea Community Learning Center, operating under the same charter.
+Alameda Community Learning Center (ACLC), formerly known as Arthur Andersen Community Learning Center, is a 6th–12th grade public charter school located in Alameda, California, United States.
+It currently shares a campus with its sister school, Nea Community Learning Center.
+As a school ACLC was founded on the idea of democracy and student-led education.

-Mission statement
+Mission

-The Alameda Community Learning Center an educational model that empowers all youth to take ownership of their educational experience, to celebrate their diverse community, and to actively participate as members in a democratic society.
+To empower all youth to take ownership of their educational experience, to celebrate their diverse community, and to actively participate as members in a democratic society.

 History

 The Alameda Community Learning Center was created as a school in which the Graduate Profile of the Alameda Unified School District could live and breathe.
 The Graduate Profile is a document that was created at a visioning conference held by the AUSD in partnership with Arthur Andersen in 1992.
 Andersen funded the start-up costs for the school.
 After its first five years, the school became a charter school.

+In 2014 ACLC moved its campus, which was shared with Encinal High School at the time, to its current location on 1900 3rd street.
+This provided learners with easy access to college classes at the nearby College of Alameda.

-Leadership and Self-Governing
+Leadership and self-governance

-Judicial Committee
+Judicial committee

-The JC system, also known as the judicial committee, is made up of a group of elected learners and overseeing facilitator.
+The JC system, also known as the judicial committee, is made up of a group of five students elected by the student body and one teacher selected by the faculty.
 JC enforces the rules of the school by hearing cases submitted by learners and facilitators and deciding on appropriate consequences to specific actions.
 The findings of the JC are binding on all parties involved and may result in further action, including suspension or expulsion, if necessary.
-The Judicial Committee (JC) is composed of five clerks elected by the learners and one facilitator selected by their peers.
-The JC meets five times each week to consider issues related to infringement of rules codified in the Law Book developed by CCC.
+The JC meets five times each week to consider issues related to infringement of rules codified in the Rule Book developed by learners over the years.

 Leadership

 Leadership is one of the courses offered at ACLC.
-Leadership is similar to a student council, and conducts its business using Robert's Rules of Order.
-The group meets three times a week and works closely with a facilitator to deliberate, vote on, and implement proposals submitted by the community.
+Leadership is similar to a student council, It works to plan events and activities.
+The group meets three times a week and works closely with a facilitator to create school spirit by running Contemporary Community Citizenship (CCC) and other events.
 Its responsibilities include codifying and enforcing rules, coordinating activities and field trips, and coordinating and facilitating the annual ACLC Constitutional Convention.

 Courses

 ACLC has a set of graduation requirements designed to meet University of California requirements.

-Electives include creative writing, computer science, Spanish, and digital arts, music, and filmmaking courses.
+ACLC's hosts a large range of elective classes.
+As of 2024 these classes include art, digital art, digital music, digital video production, computer science, pre-calculus, visual communications, leadership (student government), Spanish, judicial committee and creative technologies 1 & 2.

+ACLC also offers honors courses to students.
+As of 2024 ACLC offers biology, English 3 & 4, pre-calculus, US history, and US government honors courses.

-School Culture
+School culture

+ACLC refers to students and teachers as "learners" and "facilitators", respectively.

+ACLC's mascot is a hawk, and its school colors are purple and grey.
+The hawk's name is Harold, as determined by a vote in August 2024.